naptha/tesseract.js-core/README.md

 - Tesseract: 3.05.01
 - Node: 8.9.4

-## Development
+## Contribution

-To compile the new index.js
+To contribute, feel free to modify anything inside src/ folder and when everything is done, simply execute:

 ```bash
 $ sh scripts/compile.sh
 ```

+And you will have the new index.js to go.